ahaskell83/CS6620_assign3/README.md

 ![POST with Clowder ID = 1 and Name = test](pics/image-5.png)![alt text](image.png)

-Clicking submit will redirect to the page below.
+Entering data and clicking submit will redirect to the page below (depending on your the ID entered).

 - Sending a GET request with appropriate parameters returns expected JSON from the database